A great restaurant employee handbook is the secret to a successful onboarding process.

-In this article, we’ll deep dive into the restaurant employee handbook, including:
+To help you create a restaurant employee handbook your staff will actually read, we’ve broken down all the essential elements.
+In this article, we’ll deep dive into all aspects of the restaurant employee handbook, including:

 Ready to get started?

-Download our free restaurant employee handbook template and start reading!
+Download our free template to get a customizable restaurant employee handbook sample!

 When you hear the words “employee handbook,” you probably think of a dusty old binder filled with cookie-cutter descriptions of the dress code or scheduling policies.
-While this may be the case at some restaurants, an employee handbook should contain a whole lot more than just information about what color shoes your servers should wear.
+While this may be the case at some restaurants, your restaurant handbook should contain a whole lot more than just information about what color shoes your servers should wear.

-A good employee handbook should contain all your restaurant’s policies, guidelines, and processes.
+A good handbook should contain all your restaurant employee rules, policies, guidelines, and processes.
 Beyond the legal requirements, your employee handbook should also outline your mission statement and team culture to give employees a sense of what makes your restaurant unique.

-Sure, an employee handbook is a great way to build a great culture, but that isn’t the only reason you need one.
+Sure, a restaurant employee handbook is a great way to build a great culture, but that isn’t the only reason you need one.

 Some of the biggest benefits of a restaurant employee handbook include: